Abigail Ratchford Shows How She Earned Nickname ‘Queen Of Curves’ With Cleavage-Baring Pictures

 Abigail added that she wants fans to know her from more than just her Instagram posts, noting that she has been building a brand and wants to promote her own products.
 While Abigail does plenty of work for more traditional fitness and fashion companies, she has also put out her own line and even has her own official app.

 Ratchford does plenty of work to stay looking so amazing.
 She told Men’s Fitness that she has a very strict diet and fitness routine, which she altered to give her a curvier look.
-Abigail said that when she first got into fitness she made the mistake of only doing cardio, but didn’t see much of a change in her body.
+Abigail said that when she first got into fitness, she made the mistake of only doing cardio, but didn’t see much of a change in her body.
 Then, after adding weight training, resistance training, and Pilates, she achieved the “long and lean” look she was going for.

 Those who want to see more from Abigail Ratchford can check out her Instagram page.